Atlantic Field Courses

 Contact: Dr. Peir Pufahl

-Contact: Dr. Ken Oakes
+Contact: Dr. Russell Easy

 The SEASIDE Program provides undergraduates with hands-on training in species identification, sampling, and other practical skills, while studying certain ecosystems or focusing on the biology of algae, plants, insects, sharks, birds, or marine mammals.
 Twenty Biology courses are offered (many cross-listed with Environmental Science, Marine Studies, Geography, and Oceanography) with activities ranging from daily field trips to multi-night outings.